WordPress GuideBuild → Start a Blog

 2. Purchase managed WordPress hosting

-Once you have your domain name secured, you also need to purchase managed WordPress hosting.
-Managed WordPress hosting is website hosting built specifically to support WordPress websites.
+Once you have your domain name secured, you also need to purchase hosting for WordPress.
+You can get self-managed or fully-managed WordPress hosting, but if you’re new to this, we recommend managed hosting.
 WordPress comes already installed, so you don’t have to do any of the setup.

 3. Connect your domain name and hosting